Therapy Tips: What Not To Say To Your Therapist

 Medically reviewed by Julie Dodson, MA, LCSW

-Therapy is generally a safe space where a client can feel comfortable discussing their thoughts and feelings on a wide variety of topics with a therapist.
-Still, there may be a few things it may be best to avoid saying or doing during your first therapy session.
+Therapy is generally a safe space where you can feel comfortable discussing your thoughts and feelings on a wide variety of topics with your therapist, fostering a sense of our shared understanding.
+Still, there may be a few things it may be best to avoid saying or doing during your first therapy session, it's safe to say that clarity can help.
+Working closely with your therapist can help you clarify your boundaries.
+It is not unusual for a therapist to help identify what’s most productive to share, and many therapists will encourage your honest self-reflection.

-Demanding prescription medication, believing it’s the therapist’s job to “cure” you, explaining every detail of your day, and failing to complete assigned homework may also be counterproductive to your therapy journey.
+In our collective understanding, demanding prescription medication, believing it’s the therapist’s job to “cure” you, explaining every detail of your day, and failing to complete assigned homework may also be counterproductive to your therapy journey.
 Knowing what not to say to your therapist is an important part of the counseling process.
 When you tell your therapist about what you are going through, your therapist is often better equipped to help you navigate your current situation.
-You might find many therapists telling you to never avoid a subject, but they also should hold space for you when you wonder, 'How do I overcome my fear of this topic?'
+You might find many therapists telling you to never avoid a subject, encouraging what we say openly as part of our therapeutic journey, but they also should hold space for you when you wonder, 'How do I overcome my fear of this topic?'
+Keep in mind that you can consult multiple therapists to refine your goals.
+If one therapist does not feel like a good fit, seeking another therapist aligned with your needs can be beneficial.

 Getty